SDXorg/test-models/tests/delay_pipeline/README.md

 Test Pipeline Delay
 ===========

 This model tests pipeline delays.
+These have some funny interactions with the timestep, as they need to move everything from one bucket to the next each timestep.

 ![Vensim screenshot](vensim_screenshot.png)